Guest post by Rowena Bennett

 Most feeding-averse babies will display behaviour that appears as if they are experiencing pain.
 And so parents and health professionals will understandably assume pain is the cause.
 However, in the vast majority of cases, it’s not pain that feeding-averse babies fear, it’s the stress caused by being pressured or forced to feed against their will.

 To date, I have assisted in over 1500 feeding aversion cases.
 In 90 per cent of cases ‘pressure’ was the original cause of the baby’s avoidant, distressed feeding behaviour.
 In around one-third of cases, the baby would display avoidant-feeding behaviour while awake but feed without resistance when drowsy or asleep.
-Once the parent realised this, they no longer pressured their baby to feed while wake, which was something they had repeatedly done in the past.
+Once the parent realised this, they no longer pressured their baby to feed while awake, which was something they had repeatedly done in the past.
 In these cases, pressure was the original cause, but sleep-feeding became a secondary cause that indirectly reinforced the baby’s refusal to feed while awake.

 In 10 per cent of feeding-aversion cases, ‘pressure’ was a secondary cause, which reinforced the baby’s aversive feeding behaviour long after the original cause of feeding refusal – which could have been acid reflux or another physical cause – had naturally resolved or was effectively treated with medications or dietary change.